The latest update for ‘Good’ Foods That Are Actually Bad for You is written by Lindsay Podolak.

-It’s green so it’s got to be good, right!?
+It’s green so it’s got to be good, right?
 If you’re having a 4-6 ounce serving, then sure.
 But the idea that this pasta is giving you your daily recommended servings of veggies is madness.
 The amount of spinach in this stuff is minimal, so, in essence, this is just another bowl of pasta.
 Make the swap to whole wheat instead.
 Because it’s really the type of flour used that is important here.
 Want to add nutrients?
 Toss in some broccoli, spinach or broccoli rabe.

 Flavored Milk Alternatives

 Those suffering from lactose intolerance have no choice but to seek out milk alternatives.
 But don’t get fooled by the fun flavors in things like soy milk.
-Remember when you added chocolate or strawberry syrup or powder to your milk as a kid?
+Remember when you added chocolate or strawberry syrup to your milk as a kid?
 They are basically doing it for the flavored varieties of soy milk in the supermarket.
 It adds unnecessary calories and sugar that do more damage than a small glass of milk would.

 If your bread doesn’t say 100-percent whole wheat, it might as well be processed white bread.
 Lots of companies are fooling consumers by calling their bread wheat and ensuring the slices are brown.
 That is not enough.
 Bread needs to be made with all whole wheat flour, not just enough to fortify one slice.
 Read the label and check for fiber content.
 Full whole wheat bread will also boast a healthy fiber content of at least two grams per slice.

 Sure, you feel like you’re making a healthy choice over chips when you reach for these.
 But, pretzels are actually not that healthy.
 They are full of processed white flour and loads of salt.
 Want to know why you can’t stop at just one – the flour turns to sugar and forces an insulin spike that makes you want more.
-And want to know why “pretzels are making me thirsty” was so accurate?
+And want to know why “these pretzels are making me thirsty” was so accurate?
 The salt.
 Unless you plan on downing a liter of water for every handful you grab, best to avoid these altogether.

 Yeah, yeah, it says 100 percent fruit juice on the label.
 And in essence that should be good for you.
 The thing is, the amount of sugar and calories in one serving of a bottled green drink or blue smoothie is way too high for one serving.
 There really is no reason to be drinking these unless you’re looking to put on weight or run a 100-yard dash sprint.
 Opt for whole fruit which is full of fiber so it fills you up without all the added calories and sugar.